PlayitLOUD73/skies-of-wrath/docs/gameDocument.md

 ## Type of Game

 ### Overview
-The game will be a scrolling shooter.
+The game will be a vertically scrolling shooter.
 The player will control a ship that will fly over a scrolling background fighting different enemies.

+The background will be an ocean, static enemies will appear in the form of boats occassionally

 ### Gimmick
 * Power distribution system to manage strength of shields, movement, and weapon power.